-We are developing a new project at the intersection of cell biology and ecology, studying a sister species of our beloved single-celled green alga, Chlamydomonas reinhardtii.
+We are developing a new project at the intersection of cell biology and ecology, link studying a sister species of our beloved single-celled green alga, Chlamydomonas reinhardtii.

 Chlamydomonas nivalis grows in thin layers of melt-water on snow and ice.
 It has been found in alpine regions worldwide and is especially abundant in the high arctic.
 The alga protects itself from UV irradiation by synthesizing red pigment granules, giving snow a red hue and reducing albedo (reflection of sunlight) to 40%.
 The lower albedo increases local temperature, promoting snow and ice melting and increasing the abundance of C. nivalis.
 Through this positive feedback loop, C. nivalis amplifies snow and ice melting.
 Historical documents and satellite images suggest that the fraction of snow and ice covered with ‘watermelon snow’ might be rapidly expanding as the earth warms.